Location:

 Vacationers will be usually on the road all day long, so it stands to reason to buy food and other stuff en route.
 The provided cooler with thermal packs will help to run errands largely independent from your excursion.

 Big supermarkets outside the capital are situated in Ribeira Grande, distance 25 km (15.5 mi), which takes approx. 25 minutes by car.
 There's a small discounter in Lomba da Fazenda (15 min direction Nordeste), some shops in Maia (10 min), one in Lomba da Maia (7 min) and little shops in the neighbouring villages Salga (3 min) and Fenais da Ajuda (4 min).
-There is also a combined mini-market without self-service and café/bar in Lomba de São Pedro.
+There is also a combined mini-market and café/bar in Lomba de São Pedro.
 Mini-markets can be found in almost every village, but those are not widely assorted.
 Fresh fish and meat will not be available.
 Moreover, Lomba de São Pedro is regularly approached by delivery trucks for bread and vegetables, which call attention to themselves.

 Fresh fish and meat is preferably bought in Ribeira Grande.
 Either at the supermarket »Continente« or even better at the fish shop and the central butcher